To Kill a Mockingbird (film): Reception

 Peck's performance became synonymous with the role and character of Atticus Finch.
-Producer Alan J. Pakula remembered hearing from Peck when he was first approached with the role: "He called back immediately.
-No maybes. […] I must say the man and the character he played were not unalike".
-Peck later said in an interview that he was drawn to the role because the book reminded him of growing up in La Jolla, California.
 "Hardly a day passes that I don't think how lucky I was to be cast in that film", Peck said in a 1997 interview.
-"I recently sat at a dinner next to a woman who saw it when she was 14-years-old, and she said it changed her life.
+"I recently sat at a dinner next to a woman who saw it when she was 14 years old, and she said it changed her life.
 I hear things like that all the time".